Who Was Marcus Garvey?

 Founding the United Negro Improvement Association (U.N.I.A.)

-Garvey's Philosophy & Beliefs
+Garvey's Philosophy and Beliefs

 Garvey returned to Jamaica in 1912 and founded the Universal Negro Improvement Association (U.N.I.A.) with the goal of uniting all of African diaspora to "establish a country and absolute government of their own."
 After corresponding with Booker T. Washington, the American educator who founded Tuskegee Institute, Garvey traveled to the United States in 1916 to raise funds for a similar venture in Jamaica.
-He settled in New York City and formed a U.N.I.A. chapter in Harlem to promote a separatist philosophy of social, political, and economic freedom for blacks.
+He settled in New York City and formed a U.N.I.A. chapter in Harlem to promote a separatist philosophy of social, political, and economic freedom for Black people.
 In 1918, Garvey began publishing the widely distributed newspaper Negro World to convey his message.

 Black Star Line